MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-sensitivity-label-downstream-inheritance.md

 ---
 # Sensitivity label downstream inheritance

-When a sensitivity label is applied to a dataset or report in the Power BI service, it's possible for the label to trickle down and be applied to content built from that dataset or report.
+When a sensitivity label is applied to a dataset or report in the Power BI service, it's possible for the label to trickle down and be applied to content that's built from that dataset or report.
 For datasets, the label is applied to other datasets, reports, and dashboards.
 For reports, the label is applied to dashboards.
 This capability is called downstream inheritance.

 Downstream inheritance is a critical link in Power BI’s end-to-end information protection solution.
 Together with [inheritance from data sources](service-security-sensitivity-label-inheritance-from-data-sources.md), [inheritance upon creation of new content](service-security-sensitivity-label-overview.md#sensitivity-label-inheritance-upon-creation-of-new-content), [inheritance upon export to file](service-security-sensitivity-label-overview.md#sensitivity-labels-and-protection-on-exported-data), and other capabilities for applying sensitivity labels, downstream inheritance helps ensure that sensitive data remains protected throughout its journey through Power BI, from data source to point of consumption.

 Downstream inheritance is illustrated below by using [lineage view](../collaborate-share/service-data-lineage.md).
-When a label is applied to the dataset “Customer profitability”, that label filters down and gets applied to the dataset’s downstream content.
-Downstream content includes the reports that are built using that dataset, and a dashboard that is built from visuals from one of those reports.
+When a label is applied to the dataset “Customer profitability,” that label filters down and gets applied to the dataset’s downstream content.
+Downstream content includes the reports that are built using that dataset, and a dashboard that's built from visuals from one of those reports.

 ![Screenshot of lineage view that shows downstream inheritance.](media/service-security-sensitivity-label-downstream-inheritance/downstream-inheritance-lineage-view.png)

 >[!IMPORTANT]
 >
 >* Downstream inheritance never overwrites labels that were applied manually.
->* Downstream inheritance never overwrites a label with a less restrictive label.
+>* Downstream inheritance never overwrites a label by applying a label that's less restrictive than the current one.

 ## Downstream inheritance modes

 Downstream inheritance operates in one of two modes.
-The Power BI admin decides via a [tenant setting](#enabling-fully-automated-downstream-inheritance) which mode will be operable on the tenant.
+The Power BI admin decides via a [tenant setting](#enabling-fully-automated-downstream-inheritance) which mode is operable on the tenant.

-* **Downstream inheritance with user consent** (default): In this mode, when users apply sensitivity labels on datasets or reports, they can choose whether to apply that label downstream as well.
-They make their choice by checking the box that appears with the sensitivity label selector.
+* **Downstream inheritance with user consent** (default): In this mode, when users apply sensitivity labels on datasets or reports, they can choose whether to also apply that label downstream.
+They make their choice by selecting the box that appears with the sensitivity label selector.
-* **Fully automated downstream inheritance** (when enabled by Power BI admin): In this mode, downstream inheritance happens automatically whenever a label is applied to a dataset or report.
+* **Fully automated downstream inheritance** (when enabled by a Power BI admin): In this mode, downstream inheritance happens automatically whenever a label is applied to a dataset or report.
 There's no checkbox provided for user consent.

-The two downstream inheritance modes are explained in more detail below.
+The two downstream inheritance modes are explained in more detail in the following sections.

 ### Downstream inheritance with user consent